Ayms/bitcoin-transactions/README.md

 <b>Bitcore</b> "BTX" - btx.suprnova.cc - Height: 492820

-Possible other forks (if/when their release their code): Bitcoin Interest, Lightning Bitcoin (height 499999), Bitcoin God, Bitcoin Platinium , Bitcoin Uranium, Bitcoin Silver
+Possible other forks (if/when their release their code): Bitcoin Interest, Bitcoin God, Bitcoin Platinium , Bitcoin Uranium, Bitcoin Silver

 Keep in mind that most of those forks are probably scams, so in any case never use their wallets